naoina/kocha/docs/template.md

 ## Layout <a id="Layout"></a>

-Kocha supports template layouting and also enabled by default.
+Kocha supports template layout and also enabled by default.
-A default layout is `app`, it retrieves `app/views/layouts/app.[extension]`.
+The default layout is `app`, it retrieves `app/views/layouts/app.[extension]`.
 You can change the default layout by `AppConfig.DefaultLayout` in `config/app.go`.

 Also multiple layout files are supported.
-To use an other layout instead of default layout, set any layout name to `c.Layout` of Controller.
+To use another layout instead of the default layout, set any layout name to `c.Layout` of Controller.

 For example, layout name set to `sub`, and when templates and Controller are following.